1. Galileo's Square-Cube Law

 Applying Thermal and Scaling Properties to Understanding Mammals and Birds

-Mammals and birds are more complex creatures than reptiles since maintaining a constant elevated temperature requires several unique adaptations.
-These adaptations allowing mammals this constant elevated body temperature gives mammals more active mobility.
-It also allows mammals to enter cold environmental niches such as living in the mid and upper latitudes of the Earth or to have nocturnal lifestyles.
-Yet these benefits require certain adaptations that come with a price.
+Mammals and birds are more complex than reptiles because maintaining a constant elevated body temperature requires several unique adaptations.
+These adaptations grant mammals greater mobility and enable them to inhabit colder environments, such as the mid and upper latitudes of the Earth, or adopt nocturnal lifestyles.
+However, these benefits come at a cost, as they demand significant physiological adjustments to sustain their high-energy needs.

 Picture of Bat Small animals eat huge meals.